jfgarnicam30/FFN_advance/Parallels/parallel2/Readme.md

 - The shape of groundtruth and grayscale-maps must be the same.
 - `train.py` was coded to take a previous model (if it exists) and add it the new information of the current training process.
-- The original version of this code was modified in order to get n output.
-Then, if want to get the model (output) in a different path, please check the explanation related to this written on the mean README.
+- The original version of this code was modified in order to get an output.
+Then, if want to get the model (output) in a different path, please check the explanation related to this written on the main README.
 - The model obtained from the training of all of our data was saved on the path: `/var/remote/projects/epfl/data/KB-E0010/FFN_model`.

 ## Inference